 “As probably most of you know, yesterday we had an incident happen during the design meeting.
 We have to treat each other with dignity and respect.

 “Yesterday, in my opinion, that didn’t happen.
 Here’s what I am not saying.
 I am not saying we can’t have disagreements, and I am not saying we cannot raise our voices.

 “What I am saying is we need to treat each other with respect.
 I’d like to hear your thoughts.”

 We go around the room, and everyone is supportive.
-The VP of Operations is the last to speak, and he says:
+Randy is the last to speak, and he says:

 “I don’t have a problem with what you are saying except if you want a bunch of ‘yes men’ pansies.
 I’ll resign right now if that is what you are looking for.”

 Randy’s voice tone was way over the top.
 You could feel his anger coming through.